Bill Campbell (rugby union): Personal life

-William Campbell was born at the Mater hospital, Brisbane on 28 November 1961 to parents Noela and William Snr Campbell.
-He was the 5th of 8 children.
+Campbell was born at the Mater hospital, Brisbane on 28 November 1961 to parents Noela and William Snr Campbell.
+He was the fifth of eight children.
 He attended Villa Nova College in his early school years and then moved to Gregory Terrace, where he progressed through age group rugby.
 After Terrace, Campbell studied medicine at Queensland University aiming at a profession of Vascular Surgeon where he attained Fellowship of the Royal Australasian College of Surgeons in general surgery and vascular surgery.

 In 1980 at the age of 19, Campbell married his childhood sweetheart Lynne Irwin in Brisbane.
-Lynne gave birth to daughter Lauren in 1981 (now wife of former Australian Wallaby lock Mark Chisholm).
-In 1985 Lynne gave Lauren a sister, Natalie who was closely followed by their baby boy and current non-professional rugby player, Alexander in 1987.
+Lynne gave birth to daughters Lauren in 1981 (now wife of former Australia lock Mark Chisholm) and Natalie in 1985, and a son, Alexander, in 1987.

-Straight after the 1987 World Cup, Campbell headed to England with his young family on a one-year Kobe Steel scholarship at St Catherine's College, Oxford, where he played with The Oxford XV.
+Straight after the 1987 World Cup, Campbell headed to England with his young family on a one-year Kobe Steel scholarship at St Catherine's College, Oxford, and played for the university team.

-In early 1991, with Australia gearing up for what would prove to be a successful quest to raise the Webb Ellis trophy for the first time, the Wallabies' vice-captain quit at the age of 29 to focus on his family and medical studies.
-From 1993 to 1995, while still studying the fine form of vascular surgery, Campbell worked in the less advantaged areas of Nambour and Cairns to help increase the quality of available medical needs.
+In early 1991, with Australia gearing up for what would prove to be a successful quest to raise the Webb Ellis trophy for the first time, Campbell quit at the age of 29 to focus on his family and medical studies.
+From 1993 to 1995, while still studying the fine form of vascular surgery, Campbell worked in the less advantaged areas of Nambour and Cairns.
 During this time, Lynne gave birth to his fourth child, daughter Madeleine in 1993.

-His dedication to his work saw him posted to Melbourne in 1998 where he worked for the Royal Melbourne Hospital, the Alfred Hospital and the Epworth.
-In 2009 he became one of the first Vascular surgeons in Australia to use less invasive surgical procedures such as (UGS) ultrasound guided sclerotherapy and endovenous laser ablation of varicose veins.
-He now owns 2 private practices with his wife in Melbourne, one at The Epworth Centre and another at Como Private Hospital.
+He was posted to Melbourne in 1998 where he worked for the Royal Melbourne Hospital, the Alfred Hospital and the Epworth.
+In 2009 he became one of the first vascular surgeons in Australia to use less invasive surgical procedures such as (UGS) ultrasound guided sclerotherapy and endovenous laser ablation of varicose veins.
+He now owns two private practices with his wife in Melbourne, at The Epworth Centre and at Como Private Hospital.